This week: A couple isn't sure how to replace their two broken-down cars.

 Why new isn’t always nice

 As car prices have crept up, so have the length of the loans to pay for them.
 Before the Great Recession, five years was the longest term you’d likely be offered.
 To entice buyers, lenders stretched that to six years, then seven.
-Last year, I saw reports of eight-year loans.
+By 2016, we were up to eight-year loans.

 Why used can be scary